paramgogia/awesome-saas/CONTRIBUTING.md

 ## 📌 How to Contribute

-You don’t need to fork this repo.
+You don’t need to fork this repo unless you want to modify the docs itself.
 Just do the following for your own repo:

 1. Make your repository **public** and ensure it's relevant.
 2. **Add the topic/tag** `alchemyst-awesome-saas` and other relevant tags to your repository.